gushiapi/starter-hugo-gus-academic/content/authors/admin/_index.md

 my Ph.D. degree under the supervision of [Dr. Danielle S. Bassett](https://www.seas.upenn.edu/directory/profile.php?ID=193) from the [Complex System Group](https://complexsystemsupenn.com/) at the [University of Pennsylvania](https://www.upenn.edu/).
 Before that, I spent four years (2007-2011) in [Tsinghua University](https://www.tsinghua.edu.cn/) for my undergraduate degree in the Academic Talent Program, majoring in mathematics and physics.
+{style="text-align: justify;"}